madeyoga/Discord.Addons.Music/README.md

 Contributions are very very welcome :]

 ## Example Music Bot
-- Example for guild state management and queue system, at [ExampleMusicBot project](https://github.com/madeyoga/Discord.Addons.Music/tree/master/ExampleMusicBot/Services/Music)
+- Example for guild music state management and queue system, at [ExampleMusicBot project](https://github.com/madeyoga/Discord.Addons.Music/tree/master/ExampleMusicBot/Services/Music)

 ## Contributing
 Looking for a constructive feedback, feedback about best practices would really help me out.

-Pull requests are very welcome,, Thanks!
+If you find a flaw in my logic, please open an issue or a PR and we'll sort things out.